martincartledge/us-tech-blog/_posts/coach-dont-rescue.md

 category: culture
 ---

-I recently attended a fascinating and emotionally-charged talk by [Samantha Soma](https://twitter.com/sisoma) at [DareConf 2014](https://2014.dareconf.com), ['How to stop rescuing people'](http://vimeo.com/108047198).
+I recently attended a fascinating and emotionally-charged talk by [Samantha Soma](https://twitter.com/sisoma) at [DareConf 2014](https://2014.dareconf.com) titled 'How to stop rescuing people'.
 It strongly mirrored my experience of moving into a leadership role and I'd recommend anyone with a spare 30mins to watch it.

 Samantha's talk made me reflect on how I struggle to coach talented individuals; how I can identify when it's going wrong and what steps I can take to remedy the situation.